sikdarsaurav10/UserManagmentSystem/README.md

 Installation:
 1. Make a project directory on your local and go inside it:
   	i. mkdir <dir_name>
   	ii. cd <dir_name>

-3. Clone the repository to your local machine using the following command: git clone <repository_url>
+2. Clone the repository to your local machine using the following command: git clone <repository_url>

-4. Create a virtual environment to isolate project dependencies: python3 -m venv virtual
+3. Create a virtual environment to isolate project dependencies: python3 -m venv virtual

-5. Activate the virtual environment:
+4. Activate the virtual environment:

 	1. On Windows:
 			.\env\Scripts\activate
 	2. On macOS and Linux:
 		source env/bin/activate

-6. Install project dependencies from the requirements.txt file: pip install -r requirements.txt
+5. Install project dependencies from the requirements.txt file: pip install -r requirements.txt

 Running the Project:
 1. Navigate to the driver app directory:
   	i. cd userManagementSystem
   	ii. cd user_management_system

-3. After installing the dependencies, migrate the database using the following command:( if the sqlite db does not have the table, by default it is already present )
+2. After installing the dependencies, migrate the database using the following command:( if the sqlite db does not have the table, by default it is already present )
-        1. python3 manage.py makemigrations
+   	i. python3 manage.py makemigrations
-        2. python3 manage.py migrate
+        ii. python3 manage.py migrate

-4. (Optional) Import initial data into the database from input_data.json: python3 manage.py import_data input_data.json
+3. (Optional) Import initial data into the database from input_data.json: python3 manage.py import_data input_data.json

-5. Start the development server: python3 manage.py runserver
+4. Start the development server: python3 manage.py runserver

-6. Open your web browser and navigate to http://127.0.0.1:8000/ to access the user management application.
+5. Open your web browser and navigate to http://127.0.0.1:8000/ to access the user management application.

 Contributing:
 If you'd like to contribute to this project, please follow these guidelines: